Steps: up to 4

-Having loaded Reincubate iPhone Backup Extractor, you'll be presented with a list of iPhone data on the left-hand side of the application.
+Having loaded iPhone Backup Extractor, you'll be presented with a list of iPhone data on the left-hand side of its window.
 It'll show your iTunes backups, and has a section which explains how to add your iCloud account and iCloud backups.
-(It's safe to do this, but if you're keen to learn more, you can read more about who we are and how we feel about privacy and data.)

-Once the backup is added, select it in the left-hand menu of iPhone Backup Extractor.
+Select your backup from the left-hand menu of iPhone Backup Extractor.
 That'll lead to an overview of available data being shown, like so:

 The overview will show you how many messages can be seen in the backup, and you can extract them by clicking on the familiar green messages icon.
-In order to examine them, though, there's no need to export them straight away.
-Instead, if you choose "Preview" from the tabbed controls on the overview, you'll see you can select "messages" and dive straight into a list of the message history on your iPhone.
+In order to examine them, there's no need to export straight away.
+Instead, you can choose to

 At the bottom of that window, there's a drop-down control which lets you include the display of deleted messages.
 Setting it to "show everything" will include deleted messages in the previews.
 We highlight these in red, like so:

-With SMS and MMS messages on your iPhone shown in iPhone Backup Extractor, it's easy to export them.
-The free edition of the app will export up to four at a time, whilst the licensed edition removes this limitation.
-(If you only need a handful of messages, you could get around this by getting your messages out four at a time, although it's easier just to register!)
+You can now use iPhone Backup Extractor to export your messages.
+The free edition of the app will export up to four messages at a time, whilst the licensed edition removes this limitation.

 For most users, PDF format is the best choice.
 PDF files can be read by any computer or smartphone, and always look the same.
-They're also most useful if you ever need to supply proof of message, for instance if you're showing cancellation of an appointment or order.
+They're also most useful if you ever need to supply proof of message, for instance if you need to provide proof of cancellation of an appointment or order.

-If the earlier techniques haven’t led you to get all of your texts and iMessages back, then not all is lost.
-Reincubate’s iPhone Backup Extractor is built around a piece of technology which we call the Cloud Data API.
+If the earlier techniques haven’t helped you to recover all of your texts and iMessages, then not all is lost. iPhone Backup Extractor is built around a piece of technology which we call the ricloud API.
 This lets us do some pretty advanced things which are unique to Reincubate.
 We can use it to recover the data in question from a “partial snapshot” which has older data than your iCloud backup.
 If your data was stored on an unencrypted disk, it may be that a disk recovery has potential.